-- Study units on theatre and film history and theory, as well as practical courses in filmmaking.
+- Study course units on theatre and film history and theory, as well as practical course units in filmmaking.

 - Tailor your studies as you progress; select from our breadth of course units to expand both your theoretical and practical understanding of screen and stage.

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.

 Please see open days for the dates, registration, and other information.

 If you're a prospective student, you can also find out more about student life by chatting with our student ambassadors at a time that suits you, and ask any questions you may have about life at Manchester.

 Please check our Coronavirus FAQs for the most up to date information regarding events.

 You can also look at our virtual open day content to help you learn more about the University.